Chris Villaire, CFP®

 This is a question I think deserves a genuinely honest answer, not a sales pitch.

 The truth is: no, not everyone needs a financial advisor.
 If your situation is simple and you're willing to do the work, you can handle a lot of this yourself.
-There are great books, solid free tools, and enough reliable information online to get you started on the right foot.
+There are great books, solid free tools, and enough reliable information online to get started.

 But there's a point where complexity, compounding decisions, and the cost of mistakes change the math.
 Here's how I think about it.